 Put simply, eCommerce refers to any commercial transaction that is conducted online.
 Every time you are purchasing or selling something through the internet, you are engaging in eCommerce.
 This means that every business has the capacity to expand and add an eCommerce component.
 However, due to the digital nature of these efforts, there are few core pieces you need to have for whatever it is you want to sell online.

-Web Hosting.
 Any good eCommerce site has to start with a strong web hosting server.
 It’s important to look at factors such as bandwidth and reliability when looking for a web host.
-Without a good web host, your customers with probably get frustrated with your site’s problems and abandon their shopping cart.
+Without a good web host, your customers can get frustrated with your site’s problems and abandon their shopping cart.

-Product Display.
 Customers can’t buy anything off your site without seeing what they are buying.
-As an eCommerce business owner, you have to make sure your products are easy to view so that the consumer will know what is it they are putting in their shopping cart.
+As an eCommerce business owner, you have to make sure your products are easy to view.
+This helps the customer know what it is they are putting in their shopping cart.
 The more organized and appealing your website looks, the more likely a new customer will purchase something and will visit your site again.

-Shopping Cart.
-This is one of the key elements of eCommerce.
-Once a customer knows what he or she wants to buy, they place the item in a virtual shopping cart and continue their purchase from there.
-Without the shopping cart, there would be no eCommerce happening.
-This is where customers put in their information and finish their purchase.
+This is one of the key elements of e-commerce.
+Once a customer knows what he or she wants to buy, they place the item in an online shopping cart and continue to checkout from there.
+Without the shopping cart, there would be no e-commerce happening.
 If your website’s shopping cart is not easy to use or is not functioning properly, the chances of a customer abandoning their cart is high.

-Shipping.
-One of the last steps in a successful eCommerce transaction is making sure the product has successfully been delivered to the consumer.
-When you gather the products then ship them, it is important to make sure the consumer receives what they payed for, especially if you’re a small business owner.
+If you are looking to sell a physical product, one of the last steps in a successful e-commerce transaction is to ensure the product has been delivered.
+It is important to make sure the customer receives what they paid for, especially if you’re a small business owner.
 You don’t want any bad reviews hurting your chances of future business success and growth.